wasp-lang/open-saas/opensaas-sh/blog/src/content/docs/start/guided-tour.md

 └── client
     ├── admin              # Admin dashboard pages and components ├── app                # Your user-facing app that sits behind the paywall/login.
-    ├── auth               # All auth-related pages and components.
     ├── components         # Your shared React components.
     ├── hooks              # Your shared React hooks.
     ├── landing-page       # Landing page related code